What are language disorders in children?

 The SLP will guide your child’s treatment.
 But it’s important to know that parents

 play a critical role.
-You will likely need to work with your child to help him or
+You will likely need to work with your child to help them with

-her with language use and understanding.
-The SLP will also talk with caregivers and
+language use and understanding.
+The SLP will also talk with caregivers and teachers

 Ask the SLP what you should be doing at home to help the process.
 The SLP may advise